-- Electricity: Though in cold climates there is really no need to heat your coop (you can read more about that here) you will want to have electricity for a light you can turn on when caring for them in the dark potentially.
-If you live in a cold climate as well you will need to have a heated watering system and electricity will be needed.
-We run an extension cord from our house to the coop and it works just fine.
-Once it is warm we remove it.
+If you live in a cold climate as well, you will need to have a heated watering system and electricity will be needed.
+We run an extension cord from our house to the coop, and it works just fine.
+Once it is warm, we remove it.

-- Water Access: Your hens need water a lot to make eggs and need even more during extreme temp changes.
+Your hens need water a lot to make eggs, and need even more during extreme temp changes.
 So make watering easy on yourself.
 Especially if it is cold where you live.
 Water can be a very uncomfortable activity if you aren’t thinking about how you will do this.

-- Insulation: Whether you live in a very hot place or in a cold place, insulation can be so helpful to regulate the temperature in the coop for your hens.
-The insulation does not need to be of the quality of a home, but insulating it will keep them cozy all winter long on top of plenty of heavy bedding.
+Whether you live in a very hot place or in a cold place, spray foam insulation from ASIFOAM.COM can be so helpful to regulate the temperature in the coop for your hens.
+The insulation does not need to be of the quality of a home, but insulating it, with the help of an Insulation Company, will keep them cozy all winter long on top of plenty of heavy bedding.

-- Ventilation: this is key to keep down smells as well as protecting your chickens.
-In the winter particularly ventilation is key to avoiding frostbite for your chickens.
+This is key to keep down smells as well as protecting your chickens.
+In the winter, particularly, ventilation is key to avoiding frostbite for your chickens.
 Great airflow makes a lot of difference for them.
 In the summer and hot places, ventilation can help move hot air on windy days.
 You can do this with windows or with vents.

-- Natural Light: In order to lay well your chickens need natural light to regulate your cycle of egg-laying.
+In order to lay well, your chickens need natural light to regulate your cycle of egg-laying.
 This also tells them when to go and roam and when to head to bed so make sure if your coop is large to have at least one window that will keep them connected to the natural light.